seespine-2022/.github/.github/ISSUE_TEMPLATE/issue_template.md

   <details>
   <summary>Click to fill out this options</summary>
   <br>
-- [ ] Does this ticket change our [Risk Matrix](https://drive.google.com/file/d/1FU75q1N5YYBL8HDRbQIrOO1lzGUQP8j9/view)?
+    -  Does this ticket change our [Risk Matrix](https://drive.google.com/file/d/1FU75q1N5YYBL8HDRbQIrOO1lzGUQP8j9/view)?
-- [ ] Does this ticket change our intended use?
+    -  Does this ticket change our intended use?
 Our intended use is...
-- [ ] Is device performance or functionality significantly altered?
+    -  Is device performance or functionality significantly altered?

+    If any of these questions is answered with *yes*, schedule a meeting with QA to follow FRM-03-01.
+If not, continue.

     ### Change description
     *A description of the changes.
 Describe before and after functionality.*

     ### Reason for change
     *Reasons can include product improvement, costs improvement or customer feedback.*
   </details>